I’m an Integrative therapist - what’s that?

 Learn to regulate your nervous system

 Learning how to regulate your nervous system is essential, particularly for those experiencing anxiety or depression.
 For anyone who is anxious, or experiences PTSD, you’ll be very familiar with the hyper-arousal state (increase in heartbeat, temperature, tension, hypervigilance, overwhelmed).
 And for those with depression the hypo-arousal state will feel very much the opposite (numb, shutdown, withdraw, tired).
-If you arrive at the session feeling dysregulated I’ll help you manage those feelings, as well teaching you how to self-regulate by yourself.
+If you arrive at the session feeling dysregulated I’ll help you manage those feelings, as well as teaching you how to self-regulate by yourself.

 Take a holistic look at your life